Ephedra

 How Much Do We Know?

-- Almost no new research on ephedra has been performed in the years since its use in dietary supplements was banned in the United States.
+- Almost no new research on ephedra in people has been performed in the years since its use in dietary supplements was banned in the United States.
 Prior to the ban, substantial research had been done on ephedra’s short-term effects on weight loss and its harmful effects.

 What Have We Learned?

-- Prior to the ban, research showed that dietary supplements containing ephedra/ephedrine (usually in combination with caffeine) had modest short-term effects on weight loss.
+- Prior to the ban, research showed that dietary supplements containing ephedrine alkaloids (usually in combination with caffeine) had modest short-term effects on weight loss.
 However, this benefit was considered insufficient to outweigh the serious risks of these supplements.
 No studies had assessed long-term effects on weight.
 The evidence regarding athletic performance was insufficient to allow any conclusions to be reached.

 What Do We Know About Safety?